chaintope/tapyrus-signer/doc/federation.md

 A new signer joining the network needs to get approval from the signers who belongs to the federation.
 Federation including a new signer needs to recreate a new aggregate public key and secret in the same protocol as [How to set up new Tapyrus Signer Network](./setup.md).
-The created aggregated public key is committed by the signer in existing federation and submitted to TapyrusCore with the block.
+The created aggregated public key is committed by the signer in existing federation and submitted to Tapyrus Core with the block.
-A block has a field for a new aggregated public key.
+Block headers have a field for a new aggregated public key.
-When a new aggregated public key is set in a block, TapyrusCore discards the public key that has been used so far, and performs proof verification using the new aggregate public key from the next block.
+When a new aggregated public key is set in a block header, Tapyrus Core discards the public key that has been used so far, and performs proof verification using the new aggregate public key from the next block.
 When leaving from federation, it is necessary to update the aggregated public key in the same protocol.

 ## How To Update Federation